Sandy Township, Tuscarawas County, Ohio: Geography

-The village of Mineral City is located in central Sandy Township, and the unincorporated community of Sandyville lies in the northern part of the township.
+The village of Mineral City is located in central Sandy Township, and the census-designated place of Sandyville lies in the northern part of the township.

 Name and history

 Statewide, the only other Sandy Township is located in Stark County.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
-The current trustees are Willard G Himes, Mike Spillman, and Angelo Pirolozzi, and the fiscal officer is Stacey Spillman.